Refugee Resettlement and Child Care Partnerships: Partnering to Increase Refugee Families’ Access to High-Quality Child Care

 Information Memorandum: Refugee Resettlement and Child Care Partnerships

-UPDATE: A final rule Visit disclaimer page based on the Child Care and Development Block Grant Act of 2014 was published on September 30, 2016.
+UPDATE: A final rule Visit disclaimer page based on the Child Care and Development Block Grant Act of 2014 (PDF) was published on September 30, 2016.

 TO: Lead Agencies administering child care programs under the Child Care and Development Block Grant (CCDBG) Act of 1990, as amended; National, Regional, State and local refugee resettlement networks; and other interested parties.